By Katie Rigg, CIS Head of Safeguarding & Student Well-being

 So much suffering and anxiety everywhere… But it also occurs to me that this is when the world needs our eyes and ears and minds.
 We are (and especially you are) the generation that is going to have to help us make sense of this and recover afterward.

 Finding meaning and appreciating positive changes that result from crises can help with the grieving process.
 As leaders, you are ideally placed to help your community to do this.

-- Emerging resources we are collating for schools and universities
+- Resources for schools and universities

 - Navigating the new reality—How to protect your mental health and well-being by Dr Bill Mitchell

 - Should we record virtual counselling sessions?
 And other questions … answered includes a link to article Adapting to new learning environments How to keep students safe and protect their well-being

 - Virtual waiting rooms: Identifying safety and security challenges looks at the software and associated security side of current practices